Millom railway station: Facilities

-The booking office operates on a part-time basis (07:00–15:00, Mondays through Saturdays); outside these times tickets can be purchased from a vending machine on the southern side (as Northern have installed these at all stations on the route that didn't previously have them).
+The booking office operates on a part-time basis; outside these times tickets can be purchased from a ticket machine on the southern side.
 Information screens and posters provide train running details for passengers.
 Both platforms have separate step-free access and are linked via a footbridge.

+The station buildings also house Millom Heritage Museum And Visitor Centre (which runs the rail ticket office), which operates independently of Northern Trains.